tfsumon/byteboltsec-hugo-test/content/english/blog/cost-of-a-data-breach.md

 The healthcare industry once again holds the dubious distinction of having the highest average cost of a data breach, marking the eleventh consecutive year at the top of the list.

 The cost has increased by almost 30 percent compared to the previous year.
 In 2021, healthcare organizations faced an average total cost of $9.23 million for a data breach, up from $7.13 million in 2020.

+Check out these [14 ways to prevent data breaches in healthcare](https://breachsense.io/blog/prevent-data-breaches-in-healthcare/) to better protect your medical practice.
 ### #4.
 Companies With a Fully Deployed Security AI and Automation Saw a 70% Reduction in Data Breach Costs
 As businesses face increasing cyber threats, many are turning to security [AI and automation controls](https://www.ibm.com/downloads/cas/9NGZA7GK) to detect and contain data breaches more quickly and effectively.